What is LiveReal?

 We aren't talking about the normal kind of quest.

-We're talking about the real kind.
+We're talking about a real quest.

 It's the kind that makes backpacking across Europe look like diddling with Tinker Toys.
-That makes luxury cruises seem like .
-That makes video games seem like a fake, watered-down version of the real thing.

 What we're talking about is something way more interesting.
 Way more rewarding.
 And way more fun.